Somewhere over the horizon, blithe assurances fly

 L. Frank Baum wrote “The Wonderful Wizard of Oz” almost 40 years before MGM brought the story to the silver screen.
 Though it’s a classic, the movie is not entirely faithful to the book.
 The novel tells us the “wizard” is a man who has convinced the citizens of Oz to wear green-tinted glasses to help them buy the notion that they lived in a city made of emeralds.

 The wizard’s efforts to shape the perceptions of his people resemble those made by the Biden administration following the precipitous withdrawal of U.S. troops from Afghanistan.
-But now, even the president’s most ardent supporters are starting to peer around their colored lenses.
+But now, even the president’s most ardent supporters are starting to peer over their colored lenses.

 Claims that the evacuation was an extraordinary success, that it could not have gone better, or that Americans were not stranded are now widely dismissed.
 But what about the claim that America’s over-the-horizon (OTH) assets will allow us to identify threats arising in Afghanistan and “act quickly and decisively if needed”?